nadaanwaranwarelsayed/IT-Support/Windows-Infrastructure-Lab/01_Phase-1_Foundation.md

 ## Operating System Installation & Edition Selection
 After the initial boot, I proceeded with the manual installation of the operating system to ensure full control over the environment.

-1. Version Selection
-I chose Windows Server 2022 Datacenter Evaluation (Desktop Experience).
+Version Selection: I chose Windows Server 2022 Standard Evaluation (Desktop Experience).

-Why Datacenter?
-It provides the most complete feature set for a lab environment, including advanced networking and storage capabilities.
+Why Standard?
+It is the ideal edition for physical or minimally virtualized environments.
+For this lab, it provides all the necessary roles (Active Directory, DNS, DHCP) required to build and manage a professional domain environment.

 Why Desktop Experience?
 This is crucial as it installs the full Graphical User Interface (GUI).
-Without this selection, the server would install as a "Server Core" (Command-line only), which is not ideal for this initial learning phase.
+Without this selection, the server would install as a "Server Core" (Command-line only), which is not ideal for this initial learning phase where visual management tools are needed.

 <img width="847" height="688" alt="5" src="https://github.com/user-attachments/assets/0cd78cde-06a3-4a3b-b7fc-fb122ec15518" />